vatsal1021/Analysing-water-demand-patterns/README.md

 ## 🚀 Project Overview

-This project aims to forecast **8-hourly water consumption** across residential buildings at IIT Kanpur (e.g., Hall 12, Hall 10, Hall 6).
-The goal is to develop reliable regression models that predict usage trends based on **meteorological, calendar-based, and engineered time-series features**.
-These insights can help optimize water resource allocation and support campus-level sustainability planning.
+This project focuses on predicting 8-hourly water usage for various residential hostels at IIT Kanpur, such as Hall 12, Hall 10, and Hall 6.
+It involves building robust regression models that utilize weather conditions, calendar events, and time-series-based engineered features to capture usage patterns.
+The outcomes aim to support efficient water management and promote sustainable planning across the campus.
 ---

 ## 📊 Data Description